trozet/puppet-congress/README.md

 Overview
 --------

-The congress module is a part of [OpenStack](https://github.com/openstack), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects not part of the core software.
-The module its self is used to flexibly configure and manage the FIXME service for Openstack.
+The Congress module is a part of [OpenStack](https://github.com/openstack), an effort by the OpenStack infrastructure team to provide continuous integration testing and code review for OpenStack and OpenStack community projects not part of the core software.
+The module its self is used to flexibly configure and manage the Policy service for OpenStack.

 Module Description
 ------------------

-The congress module is a thorough attempt to make Puppet capable of managing the entirety of congress.
+The Congress module is a thorough attempt to make Puppet capable of managing the entirety of Congress.
 This includes manifests to provision region specific endpoint and database connections.
-Types are shipped as part of the congress module to assist in manipulation of configuration files.
+Types are shipped as part of the Congress module to assist in manipulation of configuration files.

 Setup
 -----

-**What the congress module affects**
+**What the Congress module affects**

-* [congress](https://wiki.openstack.org/wiki/congress), the FIXME service for Openstack.
+* [congress](http://docs.openstack.org/developer/congress/), the Policy service for OpenStack.

-### Installing congress
+### Installing Congress

-    congress is not currently in Puppet Forge, but is anticipated to be added soon.
-Once that happens, you'll be able to install congress with: puppet module install openstack/congress
+    puppet module install openstack/congress

-### Beginning with congress
+### Beginning with Congress

-To utilize the congress module's functionality you will need to declare multiple resources.
-The following is a modified excerpt from the [openstack module](https://github.com/stackfoge/puppet-openstack).
-This is not an exhaustive list of all the components needed, we recommend you consult and understand the [openstack module](https://github.com/stackforge/puppet-openstack) and the [core openstack](http://docs.openstack.org) documentation.
+To utilize the Congress module's functionality you will need to declare multiple resources.
+This is not an exhaustive list of all the components needed, we recommend you consult and understand the [core OpenStack](http://docs.openstack.org) documentation.

 Implementation
 --------------

-### congress
+### Congress

-congress is a combination of Puppet manifest and ruby code to delivery configuration and extra functionality through types and providers.
+Congress is a combination of Puppet manifest and ruby code to delivery configuration and extra functionality through types and providers.

 Limitations
 ------------

-* All the congress types use the CLI tools and so need to be ran on the congress node.
+* All the Congress types use the CLI tools and so need to be ran on the Congress node.

 Beaker-Rspec
 ------------